 Most residents would live for only a few days or up to a week after moving into the death house, although a few lingered on for one to two months before succumbing to their illnesses.
 A miraculous few even survived, recovered and eventually returned home.

 Relatives and friends would wait in the death house and gather near the dying person, leaving for home only on short breaks for a bath and change of clothes.
 They would also “entertain their friends and relatives with beer, brandy, mineral water and Chinese tit-bits”.
 Friends and relatives keeping vigil into the night would also play mahjong and card games.

 Wealthier families held dinner feasts outside the death house as a pre-departure memorial for the dying relative.
 Families would borrow money at up to 20 percent interest rates, incurring debts to fund such death watches.

 The landlord, caretaker, workers and cleaners of the death house also lived on the premises, in quarters behind the ground floor.
-Death houses were open 24 hours a day with staff working on two shifts, a day and a night shift.
+Death houses were open 24 hours a day with staff working day and night shifts.

-In 1948, there were seven death houses in Singapore, among which two were licensed by the municipal health authorities as “Sick Receiving Houses” while the rest were unlicensed.
-Two well-known and licensed Sick Receiving Houses at Sago Lane were Fook Sau and Kwok Mun.
+In 1948, there were seven death houses in Singapore, two of which were licensed by the municipal health authorities as “Sick Receiving Houses” while the rest were unlicensed.
+Two well-known licensed Sick Receiving Houses on Sago Lane were Fook Sau and Kwok Mun.